CCDC47

-Coiled-coil domain 47 (CCDC47) is a gene located on human chromosome 17, specifically locus 17q23.3 which encodes for the protein CCDC47.
-The gene has several aliases including GK001 and MSTP041.
+Coiled-coil domain 47 (CCDC47) is a gene located on human chromosome 17, specifically locus 17q23.3 which encodes for the protein PAT complex subunit CCDC47.
 The protein itself contains coiled-coil domains, the SEEEED superfamily, a domain of unknown function (DUF1682) and a transmembrane domain.
 The function of the protein is unknown, but it has been proposed that CCDC47 is involved in calcium ion homeostasis and the endoplasmic reticulum overload response.

 Gene

 The CCDC47 gene itself is located on the minus strand of human chromosome 17 and contains 13 exon splice sites and 14 distinct introns.
 After removal of exons, the gene is 3445 base pairs in length.
 No evidence for micro RNA or pseudogenes has been found.
 The gene does not have various isoforms, only transcript variant 1X exists.

 Protein

 Structure

 The protein encoded by CCDC47 is 483 amino acids in length and contains both a signal peptide and transmembrane domain.
 It is rich in negatively charged amino acids such as aspartic acid and glutamic acid giving it an acidic isoelectric point of 4.56.
 The protein is also rich in methionine.
 In total, it weighs 55.9 kDal which is conserved through various orthologs.
 CCDC47 also contains the SEEEED superfamily and domain of unknown function 1682 (DUF1682).
 The SEEEED superfamily is a short, low complexity region which is composed mainly of serine.
 The family routinely lies on the clathrin adaptor complex 3 beta-1 subunit proteins.
 The exact function of DUF 1682 is unclear but one member of the family has been described as an adipocyte-specific protein.

 There are two predicted disulfide bonds in the structure of CCDC47 at cysteines 209 to 214 and cysteines 215 to 283, respectively.
 The C-terminal portion of the protein is highly charged and its secondary structure is predicted to be that of an alpha helix region.
 This region also contains coiled coil domains which are structural motifs in which 2-7 alpha helices are coiled together and are subsequently involved in biological expression.
 These domains typically follow the pattern HxxHCxC where H is a hydrophobic amino acid, C is a charged amino acid and x is any amino acid.
 Many amino acid sequences following this pattern are seen in the C-terminal region of CCDC47 where the highest conservation through orthologs is represented.